 As with the preservation process, the steps taken in collecting documents should be recorded.
 In instances where requested documents cannot be located, the search efforts and results should also be documented.

-Regarding the review of the documents, the investigating attorneys should give thought to how to manage the volume and formatting of documents.
+Regarding the review of the documents, the investigating attorneys should carefully consider how best to manage the volume and formatting of documents.
 Outside vendors are a useful resource for these matters, and consulting with them can often save time and money.

-Where there is a large volume of documents to be searched, the key objective is to locate the responsive documents in a time-efficient manner.
-Search terms should be broad enough to include responsive materials, but narrow enough not to bog down review teams by reviewing unnecessary documents.
+Where there is a large volume of documents to be searched, the key objective is to locate the responsive documents quickly and efficiently.
+Search terms should be broad enough to include responsive materials, but narrow enough not to bog down review teams with a large proportion of unnecessary documents.
 To the extent certain custodians or groups of documents are more likely to contain relevant content, their review should be prioritised.

 Taking these considerations into account, the investigating attorneys should draft a document review protocol that sets forth in as much detail as possible the purpose of the review, the responsive issues, and how documents should be tagged or marked.
 Devising the system of tags and codes is a critical step.
 Counsel should give careful consideration to how they may want to sort the data as the investigation progresses and devise codes that will make that work efficient.
 On the other hand, counsel should take care not to include so many codes that the review will be unduly slowed or overly confusing to reviewers.

 If the need to produce documents to outside parties is likely, responsive documents should be reviewed to see if they are privileged and, if so, which privilege would apply.
-Disclosure of privileged material to a third party, even the government, can in some instances constitute a waiver of privilege (see Chapter 32 on privilege), although steps can be taken to limit the scope of such a waiver.
+Disclosure of privileged material to a third party, even the government, can in some instances constitute a waiver of privilege, although steps can be taken to limit the scope of such a waiver.

+In the context of an investigation, gathering material is a dynamic process.
 Discovery of documents will often require follow-up interviews, and information gleaned in interviews may reveal the need for additional search terms or custodians.
 Documents retrieved from one custodian may reveal that a previously unknown custodian may have responsive material.
-The document preservation notice and review protocol should be updated as needed throughout the course of the investigation.
+The document preservation notice and review protocol should be updated as needed throughout the course of the investigation as this information comes to light.

 6.7 Documents located abroad

 When documents are located in jurisdictions outside the United States, the first step is to the look at the relevant country’s data privacy and bank secrecy laws (or whether blocking statutes or state secrecy laws are implicated), many of which may seem counter-intuitive to US practitioners.
-Under EU law, for instance, employees’ personal data can only be collected and processed under certain conditions, and law firms must protect this data from misuse and respect certain rights of the individual data owners.14 Some countries have procedural requirements (e.g., notification to a works council) that govern the processing, transfer, storage, maintenance and access to documents.15 Given the heightened scrutiny surrounding personal information, counsel should take care to collect and store only what the investigation requires, and consider whether any special arrangements, such as a cross-border data transfer agreement, would help mitigate collateral risk.
+In the European Union, for instance, employees’ personal data can only be collected and processed under certain conditions, and law firms and their clients must protect this data from misuse and respect certain rights of the individual data owners.
+These requirements and the penalties for non-compliance have been heightened by the recent implementation of the General Data Protection Regulation (GDPR), which superseded the pre-existing Data Protection Directive governing data privacy and applies directly throughout the European Economic Area.
+Some countries also have procedural requirements (e.g., notification to a works council) that govern the processing, transfer, storage, maintenance and access to documents.
+Given the heightened scrutiny surrounding personal information, counsel should take care to collect and store only what the investigation requires, and consider whether any special arrangements, such as a cross-border data transfer agreement, would help mitigate collateral risk.

 In the past, corporate counsel has sometimes relied on these foreign laws to avoid producing documents located abroad to US authorities.
 Recently, DOJ officials have expressed increasing scepticism toward explanations that documents cannot be provided to the DOJ in the United States because of data privacy restrictions, and, by virtue of handling many cases implicating foreign laws, have themselves become knowledgeable about their limitations and exceptions.
-In the DOJ’s view, ‘corporations are often too quick to claim that they cannot retrieve overseas documents, emails or other evidence regarding individuals due to foreign data privacy laws. . . .
-A company that tries to hide culpable individuals or otherwise available evidence behind inaccurately expansive interpretations of foreign data protection laws places its cooperation credit at great risk.’16 The head of the Criminal Division at the DOJ has stated that while ‘some foreign data privacy laws may limit or prohibit the disclosure of certain types of data or information,’ the DOJ nonetheless will challenge what it perceives to be ‘unfounded reliance on these laws’ and encouraged companies to refrain from ‘making broad “knee jerk” claims that large categories of information are protected from disclosure.’17
+In the DOJ’s view, ‘[c]orporations are often too quick to claim that they cannot retrieve overseas documents, emails or other evidence regarding individuals due to foreign data privacy laws . . . .
+A company that tries to hide culpable individuals or otherwise available evidence behind inaccurately expansive interpretations of foreign data protection laws places its cooperation credit at great risk.’
+In 2015, the then head of the Criminal Division at the DOJ, Leslie Caldwell, stated that while ‘some foreign data privacy laws may limit or prohibit the disclosure of certain types of data or information,’ the DOJ nonetheless will challenge what it perceives to be ‘unfounded reliance on these laws’ and encouraged companies to refrain from ‘making broad “knee jerk” claims that large categories of information are protected from disclosure.’
+The following year, Caldwell reiterated that the DOJ was leveraging its relationships with foreign enforcement partners ‘to obtain information when non-cooperative companies make invalid assertions about particular data privacy laws in an effort to shield themselves from [DOJ] investigations.’

 This is not to say that companies should disregard or be cavalier with foreign data privacy laws.
 But counsel should look for solutions to this issue.
 Where potential strategies exist – even creative ones – for obtaining relevant documents that are located abroad, United States authorities have clearly indicated they expect companies to do so to receive co-operation credit.
 This will almost always require coordination with skilled counsel in the relevant jurisdiction where the documents are located.